Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Till now, we’ve learned everything we should do to take care of the baby cherry shrimps.
 In this section, we’ll take a look at some of the things that we should never do.
 Here are some examples:

-• If you have children in your home, make sure that he/she can’t get her hands in the tank.
-Children often try to hold the shrimps in their hands, which can turn out to be deadly for the shrimp.
+• If you have children in your home, make sure they can’t get their hands in the tank.
+Children often try to hold the shrimp in their hands, which can be deadly for the shrimp.

 • Don’t think that baby shrimps don’t need any extra food other than algae and biofilm.

-• Never buy any tank mate for your shrimp tank before doing proper research.
-This will bring deadly effects not only for the baby shrimps but also for the adult ones.
+• Never buy tank mates for your shrimp tank without doing proper research.
+This will have deadly effects not only on the baby shrimp but also on the adult ones.

 • Using a power filter in the shrimp tank that creates very strong current.
 This will make the lives of your baby cherry shrimps much harder.